Sample-Efficient and Smooth Cross-Entropy Method Model Predictive Control Using Deterministic Samples

 The experimental results demonstrate that replacing standard random sampling in \ac{CEM} with our proposed deterministic sampling strategies, termed \ac{dsCEM}, leads to significant improvements in performance and sample efficiency.
 Across both the mountain car and cart-pole swing-up tasks, the \ac{dsCEM} variants consistently outperform the baseline iCEM method, particularly when the number of samples is limited.

 A key finding is the superior control input smoothness achieved by the \ac{dsCEM} methods.
+While smooth controls can also be encouraged by adding explicit smoothness penalties, this introduces additional hyperparameters to trade off control performance and smoothness; in our view, the optimizer should produce smooth controls without such extra tuning.
 This is especially pronounced for the fully deterministic variant \ac{dsCEM}-Var~V2, which consistently yields the smoothest control trajectories.
 This outcome is expected, as deterministic sample sets provide low-discrepancy coverage of the sampling space, mitigating the clustering and gaps inherent to random sampling.
 Notably, in the cart-pole swing-up task, \ac{dsCEM} produces smoother control inputs than even the extensive iCEM baseline, despite using a fraction of the samples.
 This highlights the ability of deterministic sampling to find high-quality, smooth solutions with remarkable efficiency.

 In terms of cumulative cost, \ac{dsCEM} shows a clear advantage at lower sample sizes, indicating faster convergence to effective control strategies.
 Although all methods tend to converge as sample sizes increase, the gains from \ac{dsCEM} in the low-sample regime are critical for practical applications.